The Formula That Fixed My Prompting Forever

 Treating prompting as a precision instrument

-A conversation starter is approximate by design.
-You say something, the other party responds, you adjust, you converge.
-The imprecision is handled by the back-and-forth.
-But LLMs are not conversation partners in any meaningful sense — they are precision execution engines.
-Precision execution engines require precise inputs.
-A conversation-starter prompt given to a precision execution engine produces expensive approximation.
+A conversation starter is meant to be rough.
+You say something, the other person responds, you adjust, and you land on something together.
+The back-and-forth handles the imprecision.
+But LLMs are not real conversation partners.
+They are precision execution engines.
+Precision execution engines need precise inputs.
+A rough, conversational prompt fed to a precision execution engine produces expensive, approximate results.

 The formula made the precision requirement visible and measurable.
-Before: I had a vague sense that some prompts were better than others.
-After: I could measure the SNR of any prompt, identify which bands were underweight, and fix them before sending.
-The diagnosis takes ten seconds.
+Before, I had a rough feeling that some prompts were better than others.
+After, I could measure the SNR of any prompt, spot which bands were weak, and fix them before sending.
+The check takes ten seconds.
 The fix takes two minutes.
 The output is right the first time.

 I still use the formula every day.
-Not consciously — it is now built into my workflow through the sinc template and AI Transform.
-But every time I see the six-band structure, I am running the Nyquist check: have I sampled all the frequencies of my intent?
-Have I left any gap for the model to fill with its priors?
+Not consciously anymore.
+It is built into my workflow through the sinc template and AI Transform.
+But every time I see the six-band structure, I run the Nyquist check: have I sampled all the frequencies of my intent?
+Have I left any gap for the model to fill on its own?

 The Genie gets exactly what I wish for.
-The formula made sure I know exactly what I am wishing for before I open my mouth.
+The formula makes sure I know exactly what I am wishing for before I say a word.